person holding mobile phone

 • A growing family or guests staying.

-• New water reliant appliances or home improvements.
+• New water reliant appliances such as a power shower or home improvements.

 • Some medical conditions.